aBiR1D/DataExtraction_NLP/README.md

  have been computed, and all the results have been stored in output.xlsx file.

- And for the stopwords and positive, negative words particular respective text files have been used.
+ And for the stopwords and positive, negative words respective text files have been used.